scoutapp/fieldbook/_posts/2016-06-28-memory-bloat.md

 The workaround: send large files directly to a third party like S3.
 [See Heroku's docs on Direct to S3 Image Uploads in Rails](https://devcenter.heroku.com/articles/direct-to-s3-image-uploads-in-rails).

 ### Suggested Reading

+* [That's Not a Memory Leak, It's Bloat](https://blog.engineyard.com/2009/thats-not-a-memory-leak-its-bloat) - This digs into more specifics on common ActiveRecord patterns that contribute to bloat.
+While the post is from 2009, and as expected, some of the tools are outdated, the Ruby theories still apply.
+* [The Complete Guide to Rails Performance](https://www.railsspeed.com/) - This book (purchase required) has a chapter dedicated to memory bloat and leaks that digs deeper into the internals of Ruby memory usage.
+* [How Ruby Uses Memory](https://www.sitepoint.com/ruby-uses-memory/) - This article takes a deeper into the internals of Ruby memory usage.